An introduction to the categorical p-adic Langlands program: Taylor--Wiles patching as a motivation for categorical p -adic local Langlands

 The results of~\cite{emerton2010local} therefore give an alternative proof of the results of~\cite{KisinFM} (with slightly different hypotheses); while both proofs rely on Taylor--Wiles--Kisin patching and the $p$-adic Langlands correspondence, they differ in that the approach of~\cite{KisinFM} is to use the $p$-adic Langlands correspondence to prove enough about the ring~$R_p(\sigma)$ to deduce that the patched $R_\infty(\sigma)$-module~$M_\infty(\sigma^\circ)$ is faithful, while the approach of~\cite{emerton2010local} can be viewed as computing the functor~$M_\infty$ in terms of the $p$-adic Langlands correspondence.

 The rephrasing~\eqref{eqn: local global compatibility GL2Qp} of the main result of~\cite{emerton2010local} in terms of completed homology is highly suggestive of two things.
 Firstly, from the optic of these notes, where we replace Galois deformation rings with moduli stacks of $L$-parameters, it suggests that we can compute the completed cohomology of modular curves by pulling back some canonical sheaf of $\PGL_2(\Qp)$-representations from a stack of local parameters to a stack of global parameters; we pursue this suggestion in Section~\ref{sec: global stacks and cohomology of Shimura varieties}.
-Secondly, it suggests the possibility of using the Taylor--Wiles patching method (described briefly below) to extract~$\tP$ from the completed homology~$\tH_1$; this possibility was realized in~\cite{MR3732208}.
-In particular, one finds that the patching functor $M_\infty$ ``is'' the functor~$M$ implicitly described by~\eqref{eqn: M of sigma}.
+Secondly, it suggests the possibility of using the Taylor--Wiles patching method to extract~$\tP$ from the completed homology~$\tH_1$; this possibility was realized in~\cite{MR3732208}.
+In particular, one finds that the patching functor $M_\infty$ ``is'' the functor~$M$ implicitly described by~\eqref{eqn: M of sigma}; precisely, it coincides with the extension of scalars of $M$ along the morphism $R_p \to R_{\infty}$.
 (Note, though, that it seems hopeless to construct the sheaf~$L_\infty$ of Section~\ref{sec:banach-case-gl_2qp} in this way, or from any other global construction.)